Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 While Babylon does offer software that you can download for translations, you can also check out their online option.
-With approximately 30+ languages and a simple swap option, the site may not have the bells and whistles as others but is reported to be quite accurate.
+With over 75 languages and a simple swap option, the site may not have the bells and whistles as others but is reported to be quite accurate.

 If your business situation could benefit from a professional translator, Babylon offers that service as well.
 Just click the Human Translation button on the online translator page and you will be directed to that section of the site for the details.

 PROMT Online Translator does not offer as many languages as other translators.
 The list is limited to about 20 languages so far.
 But it does have other nice features.
 Use automatic language detection and even choose a topic for the translation.

 You can then copy, paste, check the spelling, or access a dictionary.
 There is also a virtual keyboard so if you are using the site on a tablet, for example, popping in your words or sentences is simple.
 PROMT also offers translation software that you can purchase and download.
 Plus, you can order a human translation directly from OneHourTranslation.